 If a customer believes there is a problem with their meter, the Cooperative will test the meter for accuracy.
 There is no charge for the first test.
 A service charge of $20.00 is required to conduct a second test within the twelve month period following the first test.
 If meter accuracy is found to be off by over 2 percent either way, the billing will be adjusted accordingly.

-EEA continues to use employees to manually read our large commercial meters and to periodically inspect and/or test the meter installation and complete a safety inspection.
+Empire continues to use qualified metermen to periodically read meters, inspect and/or test the meter installation, and complete a safety inspection.

-EEA has incorporated automatic meter reading (AMR) and advanced metering infrastructure (AMI) into its communications networks, and data management systems.
+Empire has incorporated automatic meter reading (AMR) and advanced metering infrastructure (AMI) into its communications networks, and data management systems.
 These meters help the co-op identify the location of outages and respond more rapidly to restore power and provide members more information.
-EEA recommends that members continue to call in to report outages, to ensure that the systems are working properly.
+Empire recommends that members continue to call in to report outages, to ensure that the systems are working properly.

 Domestic Animal Policy

-If the customer has a protective dog or pet that is in the same area as the electric meter, EEA requests the area be protected with fencing or by leashing the pet.
-Please help EEA's employees do their jobs safely.
-Cayenne pepper spray is issued to EEA employees for personal safety and protection.
+If the customer has a protective dog or pet that is in the same area as the electric meter, Empire requests the area be protected with fencing or by leashing the pet.
+Please help our employees do their jobs safely.
+Cayenne pepper spray is issued to Empire employees for personal safety and protection.

-Electronic Bill Pay Program (EBPP) allows you to pay on your account online using either a credit card or an e-check.
+Online Bill Pay - EEA's Electronic Bill Pay Program (EBPP) allows you to pay on your account online using either a credit card or an e-check.
 Once registered you will be able to schedule payments, view your payment and usage history, and opt for a paperless billing setting.
-Click here to access our online bill pay site.
+Empire's online bill pay site is convenient and secure.

-Bills may be paid in person by cash, check, money order or VISA , Discover, or MasterCard credit cards at the office in Cortez.
+In Person - Bills may be paid in person by cash, check, money order or VISA , Discover, or MasterCard credit cards at the office in Cortez.
 Office hours are listed at the bottom of this page.
-A night deposit box is available at the Cortez office for use at any time.
+A night deposit box is available for use at any time.